1. What is PayTabs?

 - Six month Bank Statement (under the company title) on the Bank’s official letterhead.
 Bank statement should also contain complete account information IBAN, account number, beneficiary name etc.

-– Your logo (optional).
+- Your logo.
 That will be required after signing up and testing once you request to ‘Go Live’.

 - Company’s Terms and Conditions.

-However, the merchant may provide any further documentation that helps demonstrate the financial stability to determine that the company will continue operating successfully well into the future.
+However, the merchant might be requested to provide any further documentation that helps demonstrate the financial stability to determine that the company will continue operating successfully well into the future.

-Kindly note when submitting for go-live application, merchants are advised to upload clear copies of the requested documents and type in/ enter the required details as accurately as possible to avoid delays in the approval process.
-If any doubts arise, feel free to contact your account manager.
+Kindly note when submitting for go-live application, merchants are advised to upload clear copies of the requested documents either in Arabic or English, and type in/ enter the required details as accurately as possible to avoid delays in the approval process.
+If any doubts arise, feel free to contact our sales representatives.

 3. What is a good website according to PayTabs?

-A clear and descriptive website will enable the Risk Assessment Team to better understand the merchant’s business and its process.
+A clear and descriptive website, in local and English Language, will enable the Risk Assessment Team to better understand the merchant’s business and its process.
 This eventually helps to reduce delays in the application process.

 A good website usually has the following characteristics: